kenny-reyes/Net-Core-Api/doc/Code.md

 ## Code anotations

 I left some **"NOTE:"** comments in the code.
-Of something that I could be be weird.
+Of something you might think is weird.
 Look for the string **"NOTE:"** to find them.
-If you look for **"TODO:"** you'll find a lot of temporary shit I did in the faster way and I have to finish/refactor/delete.
+If you look for **"TODO:"** you'll find a lot of temporary shit which I did in the faster way and I have to finish/refactor/delete.

 ## Convention